Myanmar's Suu Kyi pleads not guilty as graft trial continues | Politics

 - Thailand

-Ousted Myanmar leader Aung San Suu Kyi pleaded not guilty on Monday to a corruption charge that alleged she had accepted USD 600,000 and seven gold bars from a former political ally, a legal official said.
+Ousted Myanmar leader Aung San Suu Kyi pleaded not guilty Monday to a corruption charge that alleged she had accepted $600,000 and seven gold bars from a former political ally, a legal official said.

 The case is one of 10 in which she is being prosecuted under the anti-corruption law.
 She is accused of receiving the money and gold bars in 2017-18 from Phyo Min Thein, the former chief minister of Yangon, the country's biggest city.
 He was also a senior member of her National League for Democracy party.